 Important: The State of Alaska does not allow early entry for development activity until the sale contract or patent is issued.
-Please contact the Land Sales and CIRR at (907) 269-8594 for additional information.
+Please contact the Land Sales and Contract Initiation & Revenue Recovery (CIRR) at (907) 269-8594 for additional information.

 It is your responsibility to properly locate all property boundary monuments on your parcel and to contain any improvements within the parcel (11 AAC 67.020 Proper Location).
-No improvements, other than authorized access, may be placed or constructed within any easements or right-of-ways of record.
-This includes, but is not limited to, section-line easements, public access easements, road right-of-ways, utility easements, and building setbacks.
+No improvements, other than authorized access, may be placed or constructed within any easements or rights-of-way of record.
+This includes, but is not limited to, section-line easements, public access easements, road rights-of-way, utility easements, and building setbacks.
 It is your responsibility to obtain all necessary authorizations from Federal, State, Borough, Municipal, City, or local agencies prior to placing or constructing any improvements.